 What to do first?

 Even if you get your vehicle far away from traffic, turn on your four-way flashers to indicate your position.
 Whether you get out of the car or stay inside it will depend on the circumstances, but if you decide to get out, watch for oncoming traffic before you open your door, especially if it’s dark or the weather is bad.
 Never stand behind or in front of your vehicle, which could be fatal if another vehicle strikes it.
+On the highway, it’s safest to stay in your vehicle, and wearing your seatbelt.

 If you’ve broken down on the highway, never try to cross it, even if traffic seems light.
 Oncoming vehicles will look like they’re moving more slowly than they actually are, and it’s likely that you’ll misjudge the distance.